Last Updated: May 28th, 2019

 Wing-and-a-prayer is not only unprofessional, it also causes a lot more headaches than it is worth.

-I was already a fan of post-it notes in columns on the wall for drafting any project or book manuscript coaching, when the fabulous Jill Stanton of Screw the Nine to Five and Kate Erickson of Entrepreneur on Fire told me about their recent love affair with scrum/kanban systems during one of our mastermind calls.
+I was already a fan of post-it notes in columns on the wall for drafting any project or for book manuscript coaching, when the fabulous Jill Stanton of Screw the Nine to Five and Kate Erickson of Entrepreneurs on Fire told me about their love affair with scrum/kanban systems during one of our mastermind calls.
 Intrigued, I took to the all-knowing being of our universe, Google, to learn more.

 Quickly I found a software system that was like project management, without all the bullshit bells and whistles that accompany most project management systems.
-It was exactly what I was hoping for — the quick simplicity of a scrum system with the tech and cloud-collaboration of a SaaS product.
+It was exactly what I was hoping for—the quick simplicity of a scrum system with the tech and cloud collaboration of a SaaS product.

 Until now, we’ve kept our Trello editorial calendar system pretty well under wraps.
 In part because we never really thought our system was all that revolutionary (Trello has an article on their own site on how they use the software as an editorial calendar) and in part because there was a little fear to share the adaptations I’d created.